Document types

 Edit or delete a document type or group

-To edit or a group or document type, do the following:
+To edit a group or a document type, do the following:

 To delete a group or document type, do the following:

 Note!
-If a group contains any document types, it can’t deleted.
+If a group contains any document types, it can’t deleted (the delete icon is not shown).
 You must delete or move any document type(s) from the group first.

 Settings for document types